mattieha/select-list-card/README.md

 # select-list-card
-Select List Card displays an input_select entity as a list in lovelace
+Select List Card displays an input_select entity as a list in lovelace.